FTC World Championship qualifier. World #6 rower. Self-taught builder who ships things for real users.

 Built autonomous control systems in Java using PID tuning and sensor fusion.
 Won Control Award (California Invitational 2025), Think Award (Beijing Qualifier), Innovate Award (Lobster Cup International).
 China Nationals Finalist Alliance Runner-up.
 Qualified for 2026 World Championship in Turkey.

 CISDAC Open Division Team Champion.
-World Scholar's Cup — multiple Gold medals in Team Debate, Collaborative Writing, and Scholar's Challenge.
+World Scholar's Cup — Gold medals in Team Debate, Collaborative Writing & Scholar's Challenge.
 Qualified for Yale Global Rounds.
-Training 10+ hours/week across BP format, argumentation, and precision writing.
+SIDO competitor 2024, 2025 & 2026.
+GDC 2026.
+10+ hrs/week of BP format training.

 Team Silver (2nd place) & Best Individual Presenter.
 Qualified for World Youth Economic Forum, Harvard Business Challenge, and ASDAN Financial Intelligence All-Star Forum.